jhudsl/Documentation_and_Usability/docs/04-good_documentation.md

 Users who end up looking through your reference guide are likely a bit invested and may have already gone through the Getting Started section and/or How-to examples.

 - All items are described in clear, non-jargon, language.
-- The items are searchable or at least easily able to be visually scanned.
+- The items are searchable or at least can be easily visually scanned.
 - All options and defaults are explained and linked to more information where appropriate.

 ### Code comments <img src="resources/images/comment.png" width="8%">